HenriAW/RedBlack/README.md

 As you can see, this game will go on forever if no mistakes are made by the players.
 The goal of this project is to find an infinite game that can be played with a full deck (or prove one does not exist) The file 'infinite.txt', is used to store a list of known infinite games where both players have the same amount of cards, and there are an equal number of red and black cards.

+## Running the code
+### Requirements to run code
+This code is written to run on a Linux operating system (I'm using Ubuntu 16.04) which I'm running on [Google Cloud Compute](https://cloud.google.com/).
+To run the code you'll need to `sudo apt-get install gcc`.
+### Building
+If gcc is installed you can simply run `build.sh` which will compile the code into a binary called `red_black`.